nikeipt/nicngoh/_posts/2016-10-07-content-is-king.md

 This little experiment has been used as a teaching aid for topics as diverse as why Democrats are sub human to why the Rapture is coming.
 What I took away from it though is a little nugget that Gary Vaynerchuk has been preaching for a long time.
 That Content is King and that Context is God.

 A little memo about the violin the man is playing: The Gibson ex Huberman Stradivarius.
 Handcrafted by Antonio Stradivari during the instrument makers golden era, the violin is one of a handful that have survived from the 1700 period.
-Stradivari was such a master of his craft that even to this day his acoustics can't be replicated as well by modern makers.
+Stradivari was such a master of his craft that even to this day his acoustics can't be replicated by modern makers.

 You've got one of the world's best violinist playing one of the world's best violins playing the most beautiful work ever written.
 Beginning with Bach's Chaconne, it's a piece that was described as a celebration of the breadth of human possibility.
 As far as content goes, you've got proverbial gold.
 The context however dictates how much attention we can give it.
 It's 7:51am outside a metro station.
 People are rushing to work and bringing phones to their mouths "Talk to me!".